edin2pies/amazon-price-notify/README.md

         - Logs will display the status of each product check and any email notifications sent.

 ### Troubleshooting

-    - Failed to Send Email
+1. Failed to Send Email
     - Cause: Incorrect SMTP settings or invalid email credentials.
     - Solution: Double-check your config.py for correct email address, password, SMTP server, and port.
-If using Gmail, ensure Apasswords are set up correctly.
+If using Gmail, ensure App Passwords are set up correctly.

+## Contributing

+Feel free to fork the project, make improvements, and submit pull requests.